 What communication methods do you offer?
 (Tick all that apply)

+the first the strain st

-Title Communication incensus as you offer (nex an enac apply) Signs and symbols PECS (Picture exchange communication system) British Sign Language Braille AAC (Augmentative and Alternative Communication) Sign supported English Makaton
+Signs and symbols PECS (Picture exchange communication system )

+British Sign Language Braille

+AAC (Augmentative and Alternative Communication) Sign supported English

+Makaton

 What facilities does your education setting have? (tick all that apply)